BrightspaceUI/core/components/selection/README.md

 ## Selection Action Menu Item [d2l-selection-action-menu-item]

-The `d2l-selection-action-menu-item` is an optional component that is a menu item for actions associated with the selection component (ex. bulk actions).
+The `d2l-selection-action-menu-item` is an optional component that is a menu item for actions associated with the [selection control](#selectionmixin) (ex. bulk actions).
 The `requires-selection` attribute may be specified to indicate that the menu item should be non-interactive if nothing is selected.
 This component enables the app to define an opener that is enabled regardless of the selection state, while having a menu containing one or more menu items that `requires-selection`.

 <!-- docs: demo live name:d2l-selection-action-menu-item autoSize:false size:medium align:baseline -->
 ```html